OPUS® Columns have won multiple awards for Excellence in Industrial Design. learn more

 When hIgG was separated from BSA, using OPUS® 1.2 cm, 2.5 cm, 8 cm, and 20 cm columns pre-packed with CaptivA® Protein A resin, with a bed height of 20 cm, plates/m and assymetry specifications were maintained.
 SDS/PAGE results showed consistent purification over the four column diameters.

 OPUS® columns are shipped in qualified packaging which has passed the International Safe Transit Authority’s (ISTA) worst case shipping simulations.
-Below is an example of ISTA test procedure 2B which was performed on OPUS® 45 cm and 60 cm columns packaged in the qualified crate design.
+Below is an example of ISTA test procedure 2B which was performed on OPUS® 45 cm, 60 cm, and 80 cm columns packaged in the qualified crate design.
 Chromatographic testing was performed in the OPUS® applications lab, and ISTA test procedure 2B was performed at an independent certified test facility.

 - High temperature (38° C) and high humidity for 36 hours